mohanraj-Ai/claude-filesystem-mcp/README.md

 A practical **Model Context Protocol (MCP)** project that connects **Claude Desktop** to a local filesystem through an MCP server.

-This project demonstrates how an AI assistant can interact with local files and folders through **MCP tools**, enabling controlled filesystem operations through a standardized AI-to-tool communication layer.
+This project demonstrates how an AI assistant can interact with local files and folders through controlled **MCP tools**, enabling AI-to-tool communication through a standardized protocol.

 ---

 ## 🚀 Project Overview

-The **Local Filesystem MCP** project demonstrates how an AI assistant can interact with a local computer filesystem using the **Model Context Protocol**.
+The **Local Filesystem MCP** project demonstrates how an AI assistant can interact with a computer filesystem using the **Model Context Protocol**.

-Instead of allowing an AI application unrestricted access to the operating system, the MCP server exposes controlled tools that Claude can invoke when required.
+Instead of giving an AI application unrestricted access to the operating system, the MCP server exposes controlled filesystem capabilities that Claude can invoke when required.

-### Key capabilities
+### Key Capabilities

 * 📂 List files and directories
 * 📄 Read files
 * 📝 Create files
+* ✏️ Write and modify files
 * 🔧 Perform filesystem operations through MCP tools
 * 🤖 Connect Claude Desktop with external tools
 * 🔐 Restrict access to authorized directories